 Last week I was interviewed by Chris of CheneyWatch for his new project, Veracity Radio.
-The show, which aired on Saturday, is available here, and my interview is in “Segment 1,” and starts about 37 minutes in, after a discussion about the BP disaster with a representative of the Seize BP campaign.
+The show, which aired on Saturday, is available here — and here as an MP3 –and my interview is in “Segment 1,” and starts about 37 minutes in, after a discussion about the BP disaster with a representative of the Seize BP campaign.

 In the course of a great interview, which lasted about an hour, Chris and I began by discussing what we might expect from the new coalition government in the UK, especially in relation to immigration and terrorism, but also touching on Europe and the economy.
 We then moved on to Guantánamo, via the whitewash of the internal Justice Department report into John Yoo and Jay S. Bybee, the lawyers responsible for the notorious “torture memos,” which purported to redefine torture so that it could be used by the CIA, and later by the US military.